Rethes/3D_SnakeGame/README.md

 8. **Game over screen**: Displays the player’s score and high score after the game ends, with options to restart or quit.
 9. **Restart game**: Press R to restart the game after it’s over.
 10. **Start-up splash screen**: A welcoming screen with the game title and instructions.
+11. **Power-ups**: Introduce power-ups like extra lives to enhance the gameplay experience.
+12. **Visual Enhancements**: Implement background images, snake skins, and apple skins to improve the overall game aesthetics.

 ## <a name="quick-start">Quick Start</a>